Dattaram Desai: Role in Goa's freedom struggle (1954–1958)

-In 1954, Desai joined the Azad Gomantak Dal where he worked as an underground worker.
-On 13 April 1955, Desai along with his associates attacked the Cuncolim police station and captured all arms and ammunition from the armoury, he almost got himself arrested on 30 June 1956 but managed to flee away.
+In 1954, Desai became a member of the Azad Gomantak Dal and worked as an underground member.
+In 1955, he and his associates launched an attack on the Cuncolim police station, seizing all of the weapons and ammunition stored in the armoury.
+Although he faced the risk of getting caught, Desai managed to evade arrest on 30 June 1956.
 In July 1958, Desai took part in the Daman Union Territory attacks.
 He also accompanied the Indian Army battalion from Majali, Karnataka to Margao city during the liberation of Goa.

 Awards

 Desai was awarded the Tamrapatra by the Government of India in 1973.

 Legacy

 On 18 January 2014, the Cuncolim Municipal Council (CMC) named the Sanvorcotto road in Desai's honor, followed by five other freedom fighters.